You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 - Mentor coaching: If your training doesn’t include mentor coaching, you must work with a supervising coach for a set number of hours to complete your certification requirements.

-- Continuing education: ICF organizes various workshops and conferences for its global network to help coaches stay up-to-date with industry standards and make new connections.
+- Continuing education: ICF organizes various coaching workshops and conferences for its global network to help coaches stay up-to-date with industry standards and make new connections.
 To renew your certification every few years, you must acquire Continuing Education Credits by attending these events.

 How Do I Get an ICF-Accredited Coaching Certification?